DVDOSO/dvdoso-competitive-programming-journal/_posts/2022-09-10-fenwickTree.md

 ---

 ### Sample Problem:
-You are given an array A with n cells.
+You are given an array "a" with n cells.
 You must support two operations:
 ```
 update(x, i)    a[i] += x